znsio/specmatic-documentation/Features.md

 ## Kafka

 Qontract supports the contract testing of Kafka messages.
-A contract describes the message name and it's format.
+A contract describes the message name and its format.

 ## Test Mode